janderson4671/svelte-pilot/README.md

 ## Running the Webpage

-In a different terminal window, run this command to start the webpage.
+In a different terminal window, run this command in the "frontend" folder to start the webpage.

 ```bash
 # start the webpage